Azure/azure-sdk-for-python/doc/dev/mgmt/tests.md

 ## Running tests in live mode

 To configure the tests to run in live mode, you have two options:
 * Set the environment variable `AZURE_TEST_RUN_LIVE` to "true" or "yes".
 * Create the `tools/azure-sdk-tools/devtools_testutils/testsettings_local.cfg` file and copy and paste the following line:
     ```
     live-mode: true
     ```
-    To go back to playback mode using the config file, change the "true" to "false" or delete the file. (`testsettings_local.cfg` is listed in `.gitignore` and not present in the repo; if it's missing, the tests default to playback mode.)
+(`testsettings_local.cfg` is listed in `.gitignore` and not present in the repo; if it's missing, the tests default to playback mode.)

 Now you can run tests using the same method described in [Running the tests](#running-the-tests).
 You would be well-advised to specify a limited number of tests to run.
 Running every existing test in live mode will take a very long time and produce a great deal of changes to recording files in your Git repository.
 However, for changes in the client code, the recordings will need to be committed to the Git repository.